qwiklabs-org/horizon-sdv/terraform/modules/sdv-secrets/README.md

-# Create a GCP secret from Github Secret
+# SDV Secrets

-This module create several secrets and give the access to the defined Kubernetes SAs.
+This module creates several secrets and give the access to the defined Kubernetes SAs.

 ## How does it works